Book 16

 A) Answer these questions:

-5. What did the judge ask at the trial?
+5. What did the car hit?

-6. What did Mr Green answer?
+6. What did Mr. Green do after the accident?

-7. What did the judge ask then?
+9. What question did the judge ask Mr. Green at the trial?

 B) Which words in the story mean the opposite of: